horvbalint/speer/README.md

 ## Disclaimer

-  This project is still in development and altough it is fairly stable you might encounter problems.
+  This project is still in development and although it is fairly stable you might encounter problems.
 I take no responsibility for any damage caused by Speer.

 ## Development